Algebraic topology: Method of algebraic invariants

 An older name for the subject was combinatorial topology, implying an emphasis on how a space X was constructed from simpler ones (the modern standard tool for such construction is the CW complex).
 In the 1920s and 1930s, there was growing emphasis on investigating topological spaces by finding correspondences from them to algebraic groups, which led to the change of name to algebraic topology.
 The combinatorial topology name is still sometimes used to emphasize an algorithmic approach based on decomposition of spaces.

 In the algebraic approach, one finds a correspondence between spaces and groups that respects the relation of homeomorphism (or more general homotopy) of spaces.
-This allows one to recast statements about topological spaces into statements about groups, which have a great deal of manageable structure, often making these statement easier to prove.
+This allows one to recast statements about topological spaces into statements about groups, which have a great deal of manageable structure, often making these statements easier to prove.
 Two major ways in which this can be done are through fundamental groups, or more generally homotopy theory, and through homology and cohomology groups.
 The fundamental groups give us basic information about the structure of a topological space, but they are often nonabelian and can be difficult to work with.
 The fundamental group of a (finite) simplicial complex does have a finite presentation.

 Homology and cohomology groups, on the other hand, are abelian and in many important cases finitely generated.
 Finitely generated abelian groups are completely classified and are particularly easy to work with.